go-goyave/goyave/README.md

 Hi!
 ```

-There is also an `echo` route, with basic validation of query parameters.
+There is also an `echo` route, with basic validation of the request body.
 ```
 $ curl -H "Content-Type: application/json" -X POST -d '{"text":"abc 123"}' http://localhost:8080/echo
 abc 123